code-42/CareerDevsInterviewQuestions/README.md

 8. What is the Diamond Problem as it relates to:
 A. C#
 B. Java
-> A class cannot inherit from two parents because if there was a method with the same name, the compiler would not know which one to use.
+> A class cannot inherit from two parents because if there was a method or fields with the same name, the compiler would not know which one to use.

 9. What is the difference between polymorphism and inheritance?
 Your answer:
+> Inheritance creates a copy of a class, polymorphism causes the class to behave differently depending on the type of object that was instantiated.

 10. What is Association?
 Your answer:
+Association defines a relationship between classes of objects that allows one object instance to cause another to perform an actin on its behalf.

 11. What is Aggregation?
 Your answer:
+> Aggregation is a one-way association between two classes, that represents a HAS-A relationship.

 12. What is Composition?
 Your answer:
+> Composition is a way to combine simple objects or data types into more complex structures.

 13. What are constructors and what are destructors?
 Your answer:
+> Constructors prepare a new object for use, often accepting arguments to set member variables.

 14. What are constructors and what are destructors?
 Your answer:
 15. What are access modifiers?
+> Access modifiers determine whether other classes can use a particular field or invoke a particular method.
+There are public, private, protected and package-private(no explicit modifier) that allow access to the class, subclass, package or world.

 .Net Questions